 Requests for public information shall will be made to the College District by one of the following methods: 1.
 Hand delivery; U.S. mail to 3452 Spur 399, Suite 411, McKinney, TX 750693452 Spur 399, Suite 411, McKinney, TX 75069; or 3.
 Email at publicinfo@collin.edu.
 3. Email at publicinfo@collin.edu.
 Nonbusiness Days The District President may designate a day on which the College District's administrative offices are closed or operating with minimal staffing as a nonbusiness day for purposes of compliance with the Texas Public Information Act (PIA).
 The District President may designate at most 10 nonbusiness days each calendar year.
-Suspension of Public Information During a Catastrophe In the event a catastrophe, as defined by law, significantly impacts the College District such that the catastrophe directly causes the inability of the College District to comply with the requirements of the Texas Public Information Act (PIA),PIA, the Board shallwill tem- porarily suspend the applicability of the PIA to the College District for the time permitted by law and provide the required notices to the attorney general and the public.
+Suspension of Public Information During a Catastrophe In the event a catastrophe, as defined by law, significantly impacts the College District such that the catastrophe directly causes the inability of the College District to comply with the requirements of the Texas Public Information Act (PIA), PIA, the Board shallwill tem- porarily suspend the applicability of the PIA to the College District for the time permitted by law and provide the required notices to the attorney general and the public.
 The Board shallwill extend an initial suspension period as necessary in accordance with law.
 [See GCB(LEGAL)] Charging for Personnel Time In addition to other labor charges permitted by, and in accordance with law, the College District will charge a requestor for additional personnel time spent producing information for the requestor after College District personnel have collectively spent: Thirty-six hours of time during the College District's fiscal year; or 2.
 Fifteen hours of time during a one-month period.

-2024-02-X February 27, 2024 Resource: Monica Velazquez General Counsel AGENDA ITEM: Report Out of the Organization, Education, and Policy Committee, First Reading of Local Board Policies BG (Local) Administrative Organization (ADD) CFE (Local) Purchasing and Acquisition - Vendor Relations (ADD) DAA (Local) Employment Objectives - Equal Employment Opportunity DCA (Local) Employment Practices - Term Contracts DEC (Local) Compensation and Benefits - Leaves and Absences DEE (Local) Compensation and Benefits - Expense Reimbursement EBA (Local) Alternate Methods of Instruction - Distance Education ECC (Local) Instructional Arrangements - Course Load and Schedules FA (Local) Equal Educational Opportunity (ADD) FAA (Local) Equal Educational Opportunity - Pregnant and Parenting Students FAB (Local) Equal Educational Opportunity - Service Animals (ADD) GCB (Local) Public Information Program - Requests for Information DISCUSSION: As a part of the College's comprehensive review of all policies and with updates and recommendations from the Texas Association of School Boards' Legal and Policy Service, the local policies outlined below are being presented for review as a first reading. • BG (Local) Administrative Organization (ADD) - This new recommended local policy addresses the new requirements of SB 17, which prohibits a Diversity, Equity, and Inclusion Office at a college, with limited exceptions.
-CFE (Local) Purchasing and Acquisition - Vendor Relations (ADD) - This new recommended local policy addresses the requirements of SB 17, which prohibits
+2024-03-X March 26, 2024 Resource: Monica Velazquez General Counsel AGENDA ITEM: Report Out of the Organization, Education, and Policy Committee, Second Reading and Consideration of Approval of Local Board Policies BG (Local) Administrative Organization (ADD) CFE (Local) Purchasing and Acquisition - Vendor Relations (ADD) DAA (Local) Employment Objectives - Equal Employment Opportunity DCA (Local) Employment Practices - Term Contracts DEC (Local) Compensation and Benefits - Leaves and Absences DEE (Local) Compensation and Benefits - Expense Reimbursement EBA (Local) Alternate Methods of Instruction - Distance Education ECC (Local) Instructional Arrangements - Course Load and Schedules FA (Local) Equal Educational Opportunity (ADD) FAA (Local) Equal Educational Opportunity - Pregnant and Parenting Students FAB (Local) Equal Educational Opportunity - Service Animals (ADD) GCB (Local) Public Information Program - Requests for Information DISCUSSION: The Organization, Education, and Policy Committee reviewed the policies presented in this item.
+The Organization, Education, and Policy Committee Chair will report out a recommendation at the March 26, 2024 regular meeting of the Board of Trustees.
+PROPOSED CHANGES: As a part of the College's comprehensive review of all policies and with updates and recommendations from the Texas Association of School Boards' Legal and Policy Service, the local policies outlined below are being presented for your approval.
+BG (Local) Administrative Organization (ADD) - This new recommended local policy addresses the new requirements of SB 17, which prohibits a Diversity, Equity, and Inclusion Office at a college, with limited exceptions.

-Diversity, Equity, and Inclusion Initiatives at community colleges, with limited exceptions.
-The language directs the college chief executive officer or designee to develop disciplinary procedures related to a vendor violating the provisions of the bill.

-- DAA (Local) Employment Objectives Equal Employment Opportunity - This new recommended local policy language addresses the requirements of SB 17, which prohibits Diversity, Equity, and Inclusion Initiatives for employees of a college, with limited exceptions. - DCA (Local) Employment Practices Term Contracts
+- CFE (Local) Purchasing and Acquisition Vendor Relations (ADD) - This new recommended local policy addresses the requirements of SB 17, which prohibits Diversity, Equity, and Inclusion Initiatives at community colleges, with limited exceptions.
+The language directs the college chief executive officer or designee to develop disciplinary procedures related to a vendor violating the provisions of the bill. - DAA (Local) Employment Objectives Equal Employment Opportunity - This new recommended local policy language addresses the requirements of SB 17, which prohibits Diversity, Equity, and Inclusion Initiatives for employees of a college, with limited exceptions. - DCA (Local) Employment Practices Term Contracts